Vector W8

 The Vector W8 is a sports car produced by American automobile manufacturer Vector Aeromotive Corporation from 1989 to 1993.
-It was designed by company founder and chief designer Gerald Wiegert while receiving refinements by Vector's head of engineering David Kostka.
+It was designed by company founder and chief designer Jerry Wiegert while receiving refinements by Vector's head of engineering David Kostka.
 The W8 was the production version of the Vector W2 prototype that the company demonstrated throughout the 1980s.

 History and specifications

 The W8 was an improved version of the company's earlier prototype, the W2.
 Production was delayed after the W2 was presented to the public in 1976 due to a downturn in the world economy and insufficient financial backing.
 Wiegert was finally able to secure sufficient financial reserves by the late 1980s, and the company grew from one building and four employees to four buildings and 80 employees, enough to accomplish Wiegert's dream to create his ultimate sports car.
 The design of the W8 was inspired by the Alfa Romeo Carabo, and continued that car's futuristic, wedge-shaped, aerodynamic design.
 The W8 combined the design characteristics of the Carabo with references to fighter jets of the era.
 The company utilized the newest and most advanced aerospace materials in manufacturing the W8, and the term "Aeromotive Engineering" was used by the company when referring to the manufacturing process of the W8.
 Prior to production, the W8 successfully passed DOT crash tests, as well as emissions tests.
 The semi-aluminum monocoque chassis was epoxy bonded and riveted with an aluminum honeycomb structure floor pan, and 5,000 aircraft specification rivets were used in the car's assembly.
 The body was made largely of lightweight carbon fiber and Kevlar.